 Positive words have a positive influence on the mind.
 Rather than saying ‘Don’t talk back’, you can say ‘I expect you to talk respectfully’ or ‘be on time’ instead of ‘don’t be late’.

-Keep a little note in your child’s lunch box or hide a note or letter under the pillow of your teenager stating how pleased you were with a certain positive behavior.
+Keep a little note in your child’s lunch box or hide a note or letter under the pillow of your teenager stating how pleased you were with a certain positive behaviour.
 Children and teens are sensitive to adult perceptions of them.
 A little praise can work wonders in motivating them to behave well.

 Do share this post if you like it.